 Hosted by Fairview’s Charles Back, Spice Route Wines’ winemaker Charl Du Plessis and Jewell’s Restaurant owners Neil and Tina Jewell, Jewell’s Supra is where exceptional food meets extraordinary wine.

 Charles and Charl experienced the magic of a supra firsthand during a visit to Georgia, the birthplace of wine-making, which was originally done in handmade terracotta vessels (qvevri).
 They’ve used their newly acquired knowledge to create Spice Route Wine’s own range of qvevri wines, aptly named Obscura.

-During the evening, guests will enjoy a menu curated by Neil and Tina Jewell paired with these extraordinary wines.
+During the lunch, guests will enjoy a menu curated by Neil and Tina Jewell paired with these extraordinary wines.